-OPA allows the Trustees to develop additional criteria for the screening process to ensure identification of project alternatives that meet the goals of the Trustees to address injury.
-According to the Trustee Council's SOP, "TIGs will screen initial project ideas to hone in on potential projects and alternatives that will continue to be developed for consideration.
+Consistent with the OPA regulations, the Open Ocean TIG developed additional screening criteria to identify project alternatives that meet the goals of the Trustees to address injury.
+The additional screening criteria were also established in accordance with Section 9.4.1.4 of the Trustee Council SOP, which state that "TIGs will screen initial project ideas to hone in on potential projects and alternatives that will continue to be developed for consideration.
 Screening will adhere to project selection criteria consistent with OPA regulations, the PDARP/PEIS, and any additional evaluation criteria established by a TIG and identified in a restoration plan or public notice (DWH Trustees 2016b)."
 The Open Ocean TIG took into account several practical considerations that were useful in helping to screen the large number of potentially qualifying projects.